Owslebury & Marwell

 The Basics

-Terrain: Some paths narrow and rough, stiles, nettles can be a problem in summer, short section on quiet country road
+Terrain: Three stiles, fields with cows, nettles can be a problem in summer and mud in winter, short section on country road with no pavement.

-Dogs: Yes, but will need to be on leads through farmland where it is possible that you will meet cattle
+Dogs: Dogs are welcome, but will need to be on leads through farmland where you may meet cattle.

-Public Transport: Available on Sundays and bank holiday Mondays only, the 69 bus route run by Stagecoach departs from Winchester Bus Station stand E and travels via St Cross Bell Inn, Twyford crossroads and Colden Common Spring Lane to the Marwell Zoo entrance, where you can join this walk
+Public Transport: Available on Sundays and bank holiday Mondays only, the 69 bus route run by Stagecoach departs from Winchester Bus Station to the Marwell Zoo entrance or Cresta Coaches route 63, runs from Winchester to the Ship Inn on Mondays and Thursdays.

 The Ship Inn has a great garden with a children's play area

-This walk will take you from the pretty Hampshire village of Owslebury to the perimeter of Marwell Zoo.
+This walk will take you from the pretty Hampshire village of Owslebury around the perimeter of Marwell Zoo.
 Public footpaths line two sides of the property and if children keep their eyes peeled, they are likely to spot some of the animals inside their enclosures.
-We have completed this walk twice and saw different animals each time including a red panda climbing a tree, three rhino, wallabies, an aviary of birds, a herd of Prezwalski’s horses and some grazing banteng, a type of Asian cow.
+We have seen different animals each time including a red panda, rhino, wallabies, an aviary of birds, a herd of Prezwalski’s horses and some grazing banteng, a type of Asian cow.

 The Route